SmartBear/readyapi4j/modules/cucumber/README.md

 ### Running with Docker

-If the above two options are too much of a java-hassle for you, then you can use the prepackaged docker image available at https://hub.docker.com/r/smartbear/swagger-assert4j-cucumber instead - it packages the above runner and makes it super-easy to run feature files for your APIs without having to install anything (except Docker of course).
+If the above two options are too much of a Java hassle for you, you can use the prepackaged docker image available at https://hub.docker.com/r/smartbear/swagger-assert4j-cucumber instead - it packages the above runner and makes it super-easy to run feature files for your APIs without having to install anything (except Docker of course).